idarlm/imt3603-project/Reports/Thea.md

 Apart from its readability the Loader script exemplifies good coding practices by incorporating a static class, enhancing the modularity of the code.
 The LoaderCallback function ([Line 32-36]( https://github.com/idarlm/imt3603-project/blob/be708eb4057fefc8854ebd3d6d808fdda2d29a94/Assets/Scripts/UI/Loader.cs#L32-L36)) in combination with the [LoaderCallback]( https://github.com/idarlm/imt3603-project/blob/be708eb4057fefc8854ebd3d6d808fdda2d29a94/Assets/Scripts/UI/LoaderCallback.cs) script further ensures that a scene does not display before it completes loading.
 It's also important to note that the code relies on Unity's SceneManager, necessitating the addition of scenes to the build settings for the loading mechanism to function properly.

 ### [MainMenuUI]()
-The main menu code is maybe the cleanest code I have written in this project.
-It is very clean and readbale, as well as it is very easy to update if new functionalities were to be added.
-For the buttons I used serialzeField, which makes it easy to connect the UI buttons to the script and easy to make a new serialzeField and button.
+The MainMenuUI script is not only clean and easily comprehensible but also highly adaptable for future functionalities.
+Utilizing SerializeField for the buttons streamlines the connection between the UI buttons and the script, making it effortless to add new buttons through the creation of new SerializeField.
 ```cs
     [SerializeField] private Button playButton; // Button component to start game
     [SerializeField] private Button quitButton; // Button component to quit game
 ```
-For the buttons logic they have onclick listeners, with lambda functions which makes them easy to read, easy to update and easy to add new buttons with it getting messy. lambda in the click listeners, easy to read.
-Using the enum to easily load the right startscene
+The button logic incorporates onClick listeners with lambda functions, contributing to enhanced readability, ease of updates, and a neat approach when introducing new buttons.
+The function below also illustrates the simplicity of using the loading system.
 ```cs
      playButton.onClick.AddListener(() =>
         {